DroneBlocks/dexi_yolo/README.md

 ## Performance Tips

-- Use `yolov8n.pt` for real-time applications
+- Use `yolov8n.pt` for real-time applications on Pi4
-- Adjust `detection_frequency` based on your needs
+- Adjust `detection_frequency` based on your needs and Pi4 performance
-- Consider using GPU acceleration if available
 - Monitor system resources during operation
+- Consider using a USB3 SSD for faster model loading

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly
+4. Test thoroughly on target hardware
 5. Submit a pull request

 ## License